Gramli/AuthApi/README.md

 [![.NET Build and Test](https://github.com/Gramli/AuthApi/actions/workflows/dotnet.yml/badge.svg)](https://github.com/Gramli/AuthApi/actions/workflows/dotnet.yml)
 [![Angular Build](https://github.com/Gramli/AuthApi/actions/workflows/angular.yml/badge.svg)](https://github.com/Gramli/AuthApi/actions/workflows/angular.yml)

 This full-stack solution demonstrates user registration, login, and role-based access control using Angular and .NET.
-The backend showcases **Authentication** and **Authorization** with **JWT tokens**, demonstrating the use of Authorization policies in **minimal API** endpoints and adding custom claims through middleware.
+The backend showcases **Authentication** and **Authorization** with **JWT tokens**, demonstrating the use of Authorization policies in **minimal API** endpoints, adding custom claims through middleware, and an example of using **HTTP response caching** via an extension method.
 These are all implemented following Clean Architecture and various design patterns.
 The frontend illustrates managing JWT tokens using **guards** and **interceptors**, with all components implemented as **standalone components** and **signals**.

 Example API allows to: